 Add-Node cmdlet enables the users to add a new server node to the existing clustered cache on specified server.
 It also enables users to have multiple server nodes in a clustered cache.

-Once the cache is created, you need to start a clustered cache on all the server nodes so that operations can be performed on it.
-Start-Cache cmdlet enables the user to start the registered cache and Cache process on the nodes.
+Once the cache is created, you need to start the clustered cache on all the server nodes so that operations can be performed on it.
+Start-Cache cmdlet enables the user to start the registered cache and Cache process on the specified nodes.

 Perform this step on all server nodes.